SuperElastix/elastix/CONTRIBUTING.md

   readability.
   8. Be concise, but honor the change: if significant alternative solutions were available, explain why they were discarded.
-  9. If the commit refers to a topic discussed in [ITK's Discourse], or fixes a regression test, provide the link.
+  9. If the commit refers to a topic discussed in elastix' mailing list, or fixes a regression test, provide the link.
 If it fixes a compiler error, provide a minimal verbatim message of the compiler error.
 If the commit closes an issue, use the [GitHub issue closing